Marcus Silcock

 Triple Humdinger from Beir Bua Press

 Online reading and launch of Puppy (Marcus Slease), Grotesquerie for the Apocalypse (Vik Shirley), and Rhubarb (Tom Jenks) this coming Friday Nov 26th 2021.
 A Surreal-absurd feast!
-Grab you free tickets here Read more
+Grab you free… Read more.

 -